erikbrinkman/principia-plot/README.md

 ```

 - name: The name / label to put next to the bar.
+  This can be valid svg xml to allow for extra styling.
 - value: The length of the bar / the value to plot.
   This should always be positive.
 - classed: A space delimited list of classes to append to this bar.